-What we are doing to end generational poverty?
+What we are doing to address generational poverty

-Cornerstone Initiative seeks to build relationships among people in the low income neighborhoods in Huntsville’s Westside who have lost hope.
-We work to build trust and eventually friendships with our neighbors there.
+CornerStone Initiative seeks to build relationships among people in the low income neighborhoods in Huntsville’s Westside community who have lost hope.
+We work to build trust and, eventually, friendships with our neighbors there.
 As we listen to them and grow to care deeply about the issues that affect their lives, we don’t just jump right in and try to solve all of their problems.
-Instead, we “walk with” our friends, seeking to empower them to find solutions to their problems that utilize the gifts, skills and resources that God has already given them.
+Instead, we “walk with” our friends, seeking to empower them to find solutions to their problems that utilize the gifts, skills, and resources that God has already given them.

 Once hope is awakened, CornerStone works to promote opportunities that will lead to flourishing lives and a flourishing community.
 We never want to reinvent the wheel and often collaborate with multiple organizations around Huntsville to provide amazing resources.
 It is our goal to see that no duplication of effort exists and that maximum impact can be achieved.
-Finally, CornerStone builds “Initiatives” focused in the areas of Education, Enrichment and Employment that address many of the issues we have seen affecting our friends living in generational poverty.
+Finally, CornerStone builds “Initiatives” focused in the areas of Education, Employment, and Enrichment that address many of the issues we have seen affecting our friends living in vulnerable communities.

 How Can You Help?